gixtrem/Stream-and-chill/README.md

    - `script.js`
 3. Open `index.html` in your browser or run with Live Server.

-### ▶️ How to Use the Music Player
+### ▶ How to Use the Music Player
 1. Click **Play/Pause** to control audio playback.
-2. Use ⏮️ and ⏭️ buttons to navigate between songs.
+2. Use prev and nxt buttons to navigate between songs.
 3. The title and album cover update automatically for each song.

 ---